algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 Here, the idea is similar to above.
 The strategy is the same as before, but starts from the right-most column and subtracts upwards instead of downwards.

-## The Algorithm
+## The Computational Method

-Now, the analytical method may seem straightforward, but the algorithm does not obviously follow from the game we were playing before, so we'll go through it step-by-step.
+The analytical method for Gaussian Elimination may seem straightforward, but the computational method does not obviously follow from the "game" we were playing before, so we'll go through it step-by-step.

-In general, do the following process:
+In general, we do the following process for each row `row`:

+#### Step 1
-1. For each column `col`, find the highest value
+For each column `col`, find the highest value
 $$
 \left[
 \begin{array}{ccc|c}